abmajith/verilog-riscV32I-machine/README.md

 For a detailed picture and discussion about processors and their architecture refer to intellectual academic journals and open-source material.

-I wrote a short description on the page
+I wrote a short description about a single core Von-Neuman architecture a much simpler architecture to realize for *RISC-V* type instruction on the page
 <a href="https://github.com/abmajith/verilog-riscV32I-machine/tree/main/RV32I_VonNeumanArch"
  		class="custom-link">Executing RV32I in Von-Neuman Architecture with Verilog module and test bench</a>
 (*Von Neuman*, pronounced as F'n-Noy-mon).